Select Page

 Although the Government has released a draft law titled the General Scheme for Assisted Human Reproduction 2017, which will regulate this field once the Bill is passed, there is no legislation controlling AHR in Ireland.

-More surrogacy clinics in Ireland have started offering their services to same-sex female couples in recent years, but it’s unclear whether they can do so legally until the rules are in place.
+Surrogacy in Ireland has started offering their services to same-sex female couples in recent years, but it’s unclear whether they can do so legally until the rules are in place.
 Moreover, we have partnered with some of the best surrogacy clinics in Ireland that do offer all the supportive care services in the same regard.

 Adoption